 The counterpart of the static effect on domestic capacity of out-migration is the static effect on domestic supply capacity if and when migrants return to their home country.
 This has obviously a direct impact on the average level of skills in the home country.
-In addition as migrants are often exposed to new technologies and acquire valuable skills while abroad, their return can offer benefits to the sending country (Domingues Dos Santos and Postel Vinay, 2003).
-Calì and te Velde (2009) argue that the health sector is one where learning skills abroad may be particularly relevant, as migrants may have access to new technologies, career development schemes, and more advanced management systems.
+In addition as migrants are often exposed to new technologies and acquire valuable skills while abroad, their return can offer benefits to the sending country (Domingues Dos Santos and Postel Vinay, 2003).7 Calì and te Velde (2009) argue that the health sector is one where learning skills abroad may be particularly relevant, as migrants may have access to new technologies, career development schemes, and more advanced management systems.
 This experience may be an invaluable source of ideas and expertise in the upgrade of the sending country's health sector.
-A study of migration of health workers from the Pacific region indicated that there were some gains to migration in that many health workers returned from overseas with additional skills (and with capital that was invested in housing and businesses), thus providing both individual and national benefits (Connell, 2003).
+A study of migration in that many health workers returned from overseas with additional skills (and with capital that was invested in housing and businesses), thus providing both individual and national benefits (Connell, 2003).